Trent Crimm: The Independent

 "Trent Crimm: The Independent" is the third episode of the American sports comedy-drama television series Ted Lasso, based on the character played by Jason Sudeikis in a series of promos for NBC Sports' coverage of England's Premier League.
 The episode was written by supervising producer Jane Becker and directed by Tom Marshall.
 It was released on Apple TV+ on August 14, 2020, alongside the previous two episodes.

 The series follows Ted Lasso, an American college football coach, who is unexpectedly recruited to coach a fictional English Premier League soccer team, AFC Richmond, despite having no experience coaching soccer.
 The team's owner, Rebecca Welton, hires Lasso hoping he will fail as a means of exacting revenge on the team's previous owner, her unfaithful ex-husband.
-In the episode, Ted must spend a day with Trent Crimm, a The Independent reporter who questions his leadership, as a favor to Rebecca preventing a photograph from being published.
+In the episode, Ted must spend a day with Trent Crimm, a reporter for The Independent who questions his leadership, as a favor to Rebecca preventing a photograph from being published.

 The episode received positive reviews from critics, who praised the character development, tone and performances, particularly Jason Sudeikis and Brett Goldstein.